-Although these double stop licks sound cool, there are several problems guitarists run into when applying them into their playing:
+Although these blues guitar double stop licks sound cool, there are several problems guitarists run into when applying them into their playing:

-1. The standard shapes such as the ones above have been used thousands of times in countless lead guitar solos (so if you play them too often, you only end up sounding like every other blues guitar player).
+1. The standard shapes such as the ones above have been used in countless lead guitar solos (so playing them too often sounds just like every blues guitar player).

-2. Most guitarists think that ‘playing double stops’ equals playing one of the shapes above and never think about other ways this concept might be applied in blues.
-As you will see in a moment, there are A LOT of options for using double stops creatively in your guitar playing.
+2. Most guitarists think that ‘playing a blues guitar double stop’ equals playing one of the shapes above and never think about other ways this concept might be applied in blues.
+There are A LOT of options for using a blues guitar double stop creatively in your guitar playing.